RoadToDream/SzContext/README.md

 ![SzContextDropdown](images/SzContextLight.png)

 ## Installation
-Provided two methods to install, one as a standalone app, and another can integrate to your VS Code.
-1. Standalone
-Download the v0.2 zipfile, unzip and open the Standalone folder, open SzContext.app and the System Preference will pops up, make sure SzContext is checked and you are good(see figure attached below).
+Download the v0.3 zip file, unzip and open the Standalone folder, open SzContext.app and the System Preference will pops up, make sure SzContext is checked and you are good(see figure attached below).
 ![SzContextSystemPreference](images/SzContextStandalonePreference.png)

-2. Integrate
-To integrate SzContext to your VS Code, download the v0.2 zipfile, unzip and open the Integrate folder, then execute install.sh in terminal
-> chmod +x install.sh && sh ./install.sh

-Then you are good to go.